awsdocs/amazon-eks-user-guide/doc_source/mesh-k8s-integration.md

    export MESH_NAME=my-mesh
    ```

-2. Export the name of the mesh you want to create with the following command\.
+2. Export the region of the mesh you want to create with the following command\.

    ```
    export MESH_REGION=<EKS_CLUSTER_REGION>